ieumann/displacement-and-mobility-northern-kenya/README.md

 Features such as ethnic clashes, safety concerns or access to an educational facility appear to be less important drivers for mobility in the region.
 However, a more detailed analysis e.g. of additional features in the dataset could provide a more accurate picture of the individual motivation for mobility at a specific point in time.
 It can help to better understand the underlying causes of these issues and suggest effective interventions.

-I presented the analysis as my final project of the Data Sciences course at Ironhack.
-Here you can find the presentation: [Prezi](https://prezi.com/view/HFxaN8X96vwHwFiaku2a/)
+I presented the analysis as my final project of the Data Sciences course at Ironhack: [Prezi](https://prezi.com/view/HFxaN8X96vwHwFiaku2a/)